What Does the Bible Say about Encouragement? 5 Tips to Build Each Other Up

 Encourage One Another Daily

 What does the Bible say about encouragement?
-It is a practice that will transform our spirits and the spirits of those around us.
+It is a practice that will transform our spirits and those around us.

 When my daughters were young, they loved to be in plays.
-I sat through wonderful performances including Aladdin, Music Man, and Alice in Wonderland as well as impromptu, untitled shows in our den.
+I sat through wonderful performances including Aladdin, Music Man, and Alice in Wonderland, and impromptu, untitled shows in our den.

-I remember their friends would surround each other and openly offer support and words of encouragement.
+I remember their friends would surround each other and openly offer support and encouragement.

-We can decide to encourage one another daily and learn how vital it is to our wellbeing.
+We can decide to encourage one another daily and learn how vital it is to our well-being.
+We can choose to use positive words.

 If we are not intentional about encouraging one another, this posture of cool restraint can become a new normal and continue into adulthood.